lunalite/UITestLearning/README.md

 -- and system-images;android-26;google_apis;x86

 ## Updates
+### 11 January 2018
+* Edited parsing method for double NST and single NST

 ### 4 January 2018
 * Changed data collection method, include sequential
 * Initialize score to -1 instead of 1 since we are not using score for exploration